 Lastly, never work with a dog breeder that doesn’t offer you a written contract and health certificates for the pup they are selling you.
-When you find local dog breeders that are reputable, they're likely to even encourage you all types of guarantees because they care for their animals' health.
+When you find reputable local dog breeders, they're likely even to encourage you all types of guarantees because they care for their animals' health.

 Common Questions about Finding Responsible Dog Breeders Locally

 You know that you shouldn’t typically buy a puppy from a pet store because they may be from a puppy mill.
 But even with all of the above information about finding responsible dog breeders, you may still have some questions.
 The following should clear them up.